NCAR/esds/posts/2021/esds-update-october-2021.md

 # ESDS Update October 2021

 October has been an active month!
-There were a variety of talks, a tutorial, a variety of answered Python questions during office hours, and a Python tutorial!
+There were a variety of talks, a variety of answered Python questions during office hours, and a Python tutorial!

 Check out the folowing ESDS update for the month of October 2021.